stringparser/runtime/readme.md

 In order to be pleasant a lot of work has been done for it to be simple.
 After that, though composing functions was good enough, in order to be expressive two features were added: path-to-regex mapping (to find functions from strings) and a little declarative API on top of the stack.

-Only 5 methods are included with each instance:
+Only 5 methods to understand:
  `set`, `get`, `parse`, `stack` and `repl`.

+Although maybe just with `set` and `stack` you can be done.

-I may split the repl (based on [readline](http://nodejs.org/readline.html)), but the others will stay.
+I may split the repl (based on [readline](http://nodejs.org/readline.html) and mainly because I want this to work the browser without too much overhead) into another module, but the others will stay.

-Last, but not least, async completion is achieved using [async-done](http://github.com/phated/async-done) which supports _streams_, _promises_, _observables_ and _callbacks_.
-But callbacks are handled separately.
+Last, but not least, async completion for each handle is achieved using [async-done](http://github.com/phated/async-done) which supports _streams_, _promises_, _observables_ and _callbacks_.
+Though callbacks are handled separately, mainly because async-done wraps functions in a domain I error Handling is a big part here.

 Anyway, enough babbling.